Deutsche Datenschutzerklärung folgt

-Our website embeds content, like YouTube videos, ReCaptcha captchas and others.
-We don't share any of your data with the parties behind them, however, they can gather some information when you watch a video or click the captcha.
+Our website occasionally embeds content, like YouTube videos (behind a click-through wall) and others.
+We do not share any of your data with the parties behind them, however, they can gather some information when you watch a video or click the captcha.
 We are always looking for ways to decrease data sharing here and input is welcome.

-Our software, be it the Nextcloud server or the Android or iOS apps, do not sent any user data to us.
+Our software, be it the Nextcloud server or the Android or iOS apps, are designed to not sent any user data to us.
 The optional Usage Survey app can sent usage statistics like installed apps to us to help us improve our service.
 You can review and approve the data before it is sent.
 We store the data aggregated and not per user, so a theft of our data can not be used to get any information about any specific installation.
 The Updater app, if enabled, sends Nextcloud version, PHP version, install time and the channel it wants to the Nextcloud updater server to receive update information.
 We store the install time and version on the instance to track statistics, all other data is discarded right away.

 If you see any problems, please report it to email@example.com.

 Like most websites, nextcloud.com collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request. nextcloud.com’s purpose in collecting non-personally identifying information is to better understand how nextcloud.com’s visitors use its website.
 From time to time, nextcloud.com may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.

 nextcloud.com also collects potentially personally-identifying information like Internet Protocol (IP) addresses. nextcloud.com does not use such information to identify its visitors, however, and does not disclose such information to third parties unless legally obliged to do so.